venkatmidhunmareedu/image-to-latex/README.md

 # 🖼️ Image to 🔣 Latex

-Converts the formulae present in an image into text which is in Latex format
+Converts the formulae present in an image into text and display the formulae in laTex format.
+Built using React, Fastapi and Gemini API(for text extraction from image)

 ## 🚀 Live Deployed Link
 [![Live link](https://img.shields.io/badge/LIVE%20LINK-blue?style=for-the-badge)](https://image-to-latex-xcxg.vercel.app/)
 ## 🏕️ Run Locally